-If you care for a child with a disability or serious injury under 16 years old and are paid the Carer Allowance, you will also automatically receive Childhood Disability Assistance Payment.
+If you care for a child with a disability or serious injury who is under 16 years old and are paid the Carer Allowance, you will also automatically receive Childhood Disability Assistance Payment.
 Under this scheme, you will receive $1,000 in your bank account, annually.
 If you care for two children, you can expect two payments.

 Youth Disability Supplement

-You don’t need to apply for Youth Disability Supplement but you’ll need to tell the Department of Human Services if you don’t want to get it.
+You don’t need to apply for Youth Disability Supplement, but you’ll need to tell the Department of Human Services if you don’t want to get it.